NuraliMedeu/Software-Engineering-Hotel-Chain/README.md

 # Hotel Chain Management System Frontend
-This is the frontend branch of the project
+This is the frontend branch of the project.